 - Employees are grouped into positions or activities they will be performing.

 - Delegate authority as per the tasks and responsibilities that are assigned.

-- Directing: This function is preordained to inspire and direct the employees to achieve the goals.
-This can be attained by having in place a proper planning of career of employees, various motivational methods and having friendly relations with the manpower.
-This is a great challenge to any HR manager of an organization; he/she should have the capability of finding employee needs and ways to satisfy them.
+- Directing: This function is preordained to inspire and direct the employees to achieve their goals.
+This can be attained by having proper planning of the employees’ careers, various motivational methods, and friendly relations with the manpower.
+This is a great challenge to any HR manager of an organization; he/she should be able to find employee needs and ways to satisfy them.
 Motivation will be a continuous process here as new needs may come forward as the old ones get fulfilled.

-- Controlling: This is concerned with the apprehension of activities as per plans, which was formulated on the basis of goals of the company.
-The controlling function ends the cycle and again prompts for planning.
-Here the HR Manager makes an examination of the outcome achieved with the standards that were set in the planning stage to see if there are any deviations from the set standards.
+- Controlling: This is concerned with the apprehension of activities as per plans, which were formulated on the basis of the goals of the company.
+The controlling function ends the cycle and again prompts planning.
+Here the HR Manager examines the outcome achieved with the standards set in the planning stage to see if there are any deviations from the set standards.
 Hence any deviation can be corrected on the next cycle.

-- Top Management Advice: HR Manager is a specialist in Human Resource Management functions.
+- Top Management Advice: The HR Manager is a specialist in Human Resource Management functions.
 She/he can advise the top management in formulating policies and procedures.
 He/she can also recommend the top management for the appraisal of manpower which they feel apt.
-This function also involves advice regarding maintaining high-quality human relations and far above the ground employee morale.
+This function also involves advice regarding maintaining high-quality human relations and far above-the-ground employee morale.

 - Departmental Head advice: Under this function, he/she advises the heads of various departments on policies related to job design, job description, recruitment, selection, and appraisals.